'Folksong Festival' radio host Oscar Brand dies at 96

 LOS ANGELES (AP) — Oscar Brand, a longtime force on the American folk scene whose radio program “Folksong Festival” showcased Woody Guthrie and a young Bob Dylan among music greats and newcomers, has died, his manager said Saturday.
 He was 96.

-Brand died at his home in Great Neck, New York, after two bouts with pneumonia in recent weeks, said Bob Yeager, his longtime manager and friend.
+Brand died Friday at his home in Great Neck, New York, after two bouts with pneumonia in recent weeks, said Doug Yeager, his longtime manager and friend.

 He had been hospitalized before the decision was made to bring him home, Yeager said.
 Brand taped his final “Folksong Festival” for public radio station WNYC two weeks ago, and it aired Saturday, Sept.
 24.